-The RadSparkline control is an information graphic, which is characterized by small size, excellent performance and lightweight.
-By definition, the Sparkline is mainly used to outline trends, however, it is very flexible in terms of data points generation and can contain from just a few points, to as many as thousands of data points.
+RadSparkline is a set of controls that show an information graphic.
+The controls are characterized by small size, excellent performance and lightweight.
+By definition, the sparkline is mainly used to outline trends.
+However, it is very flexible in terms of data points generation and can contain from just a few points, to as many as thousands of data points.

-In terms of data visualization, the RadSparkline control is comparable to RadChart, however, in order to maximize performance, the spark lines do not utilize this many visual indicators, as well as x or y axis or multiple axes.
+In terms of data visualization, RadSparkline is comparable to RadCartesianChart.
+However, in order to maximize performance, the spark lines do not utilize this many visual indicators.
+They also don't use an x or y axis, or multiple axes.

 Different visualization types: You can use the controls from the sparkline suite to visualize your data using line, points, bars, etc. Read more about this in the Sparkline Types article.

 Indicators: The indicators are visual markers that can be used to annotate the data point positions or highlight values from the plotted data.
 Read more about this in the Indicators article.

 Horizontal axis: The sparkline allows you to draw a horizontal axis that can be used to annotate the data trend.
 Read more about this in the Axis article.

 Check out the Getting Started help article that shows how to use the controls in a basic scenario.

 Check out the online demos at demos.telerik.com